 The ideal mixture for filling the pot is peat mixed with some vermiculite and some organic fertiliser such as blood, fish and bonemeal.
-However there are an increasing number of concerns that the use of peat is not ecologically sound and you may wish to use a good, peat free compost instead.
-Fill the containers to with in 5cm (2”) of the top, then depending on the shape of you container sow the seed in rows or concentric circles or however the heck you want.
+However, there are an increasing number of concerns that the use of peat is not ecologically sound and you may wish to use a good, peat-free compost instead.
+Fill the containers to within 5cm (2”) of the top, then depending on the shape of your container sow the seed in rows or concentric circles or however the heck you want.
 If you have kids you may want to get them to sow a pot in the shape of their initials.
 Now cover the seed with 1cm (½”) of the compost mix and water well.

 You will need to water frequently and thin out as previously described.
 If you have the room you can use more than one pot but leave about 4 weeks between sowing each pot this will then give you a supply throughout the year.
 Once you have harvested your carrots, replenish the fertiliser and top up with compost and off you go again.
 You can repeat this for about four sowings before you have to refresh the compost.

 I have done so but I don’t see any reason why you couldn’t try growing some carrots in containers in a cold greenhouse or even in the house.

 I hope that over these two pages I have given you the inspiration to have a go at growing carrots, whether that is in your garden, or growing carrots in containers